 - Find maps—or create your own—that show employees the best ways to reach your facilities by bicycle (check with local bicycle clubs in your area, as they might already have something you can use).

 - Schedule fun events—like your company’s own Bike-to-Work Day, Week or even Month—that give your employees something to plan for and participate in.

 - Print and give away t-shirts to all those who join your company’s “Biker Club” and ride to work regularly.

-- Provide travel reimbursement (10 cents per mile) to bicyclists, allow employees to earn a quarter-of-an-hour of vacation time for every day they commute by bike, or offer flextime or a fifteen-minute grace period for bicycle commuters, too.
+- Provide travel reimbursement (10 cents per mile) to bicyclists, allow employees to earn a quarter-of-an-hour of vacation time for every day they commute by bike or offer flextime (or a fifteen-minute grace period) for bicycle commuters.

-Anything you can do to make employees feel as though the commitment they’ve made to an alternative commute option like biking is appreciated and rewarded will go a long way to making it more long-term.
+Anything you can do to make employees feel as though their commitment to an alternative commute option—such as biking—is appreciated and rewarded will go a long way to making it more long term.

 3. Make your bike-to-work program part of your company culture